hh-haris/gpa-calculator/README.md

 3. Click "Calculate GPA" to see your results

 ### CGPA Calculator
-1. Add semesters with their respective GPA and credit hours
+1. Add semesters with their respective GPA and credit hours (maximum 8 semesters)
 2. Click "Calculate CGPA" to see your cumulative results

 ## Grading System

-The calculator uses the University of Hyderabad grading system:
+The calculator uses a standard grading system:

 - **A (85-100%)**: Excellent (4.00 GPA)
 - **A- (80-84%)**: Excellent (3.50-3.90 GPA)